 She collapsed, sobbing into his arms, overcome by a nervous breakdown.
 Alexandre had to calm her.
 She wanted to take a drum of petrol and set the district ablaze.
-She wanted to seek out her son's comrades to organise an uprising, seize the town hall, the prefect's office, the tax oftimes out of ten, was the case.
-At which point it only remained to sell off the belongings for a considerable profit.
-This occupation was banned shortly before the 1914 war.
+She wanted to seek out her son's comrades to organise an uprising, seize the town hall, the prefect's office, the tax offices, the pawn shops, the gendarmerie post and raze it all to the ground.
+He wore himself out explaining to her that things were not that simple.